Send to a friend

 While increasing attention to these approaches is extremely welcome, we need a fundamental shift in global thinking if they are to have maximum impact.

 Language itself conditions attitude and the word ‘waste’ needs to be replaced by a term with more positive connotations, that encourages constructive thinking about what is currently discarded.
-We propose the new term ‘post-trash’.
-Examples of post-trash include manufacturing and agricultural by-products, product packaging, and the products themselves when no longer wanted.

 The shift in language will signal a change in how matter is perceived when it is no longer needed for the original purpose and encourage the question “what can we now do with this matter?”